 Livingston has two fantastic breweries.
-Neptune’s Brewery has great beers and a low-key atmosphere.
+Neptune’s Brewery has great beer and a low-key atmosphere.
 If you are looking for more than just beer, head to Neptune's Taphouse for food, beer, and sushi.
 Yep, you read that right, sushi.
 Whether you feel like some sashimi or a hamburger they’ve got you covered!
-Bonus-the rooftop deck gives you dinner with a view!
-Another favorite brewery in Livingston is Katabatic Brewing Company is right in downtown Livingston.
-They have live music a couple of nights a week, great beer and food,
+Bonus-the rooftop deck lets you enjoy your dinner with a view!
+Another favorite brewery in Livingston is Katabatic Brewing Company located in downtown Livingston.
+This is a great place to sit and people-watch while enjoying great beer, food and live music.

 Photo courtesy of Katabatic Brewing Company

 Photo courtesy of Livingston Roundup

 The space in this historic Livingston building is so cool.
 They’ve preserved much of the original building while updating the space making it a perfect music venue.
 It’s right on Main Street and they have a full bar.
 Click here to see their current lineup.

 Photo courtesy of The Attic